 4th -> If you do it wrong, it can do more harm than good (think Google penalties and rankings loss).

-First, make sure you familiarize yourself on what is link building and what is not.
+First, make sure you familiarize yourself with what is link building and what is not.

 Second, start slow and gradually make your link profile stronger.